GerbilSoft/rom-properties/README.md

 While the use of gettext can be disabled with -DENABLE_NLS=OFF, libwin32darkmode is currently always enabled, so Windows builds are always GPL-3+ at the moment.

+The original version of the "Happy Wii U" icon used for Wii U firmware binaries was provided by Vixy under CC-BY licensing.
+The original icon was modified to fit in a 48x48 icon frame and to provide additional information, e.g. retail vs. development (green), and to show an SD card for sdboot.

 ## Credits

 ### Developers